AScustomWorks/AS/README.md

     " GTR 2","LEAD 1","LEAD 2"," PAD 1"," PAD 2","CHORDS","  FX 1","  FX 2"," SEQ 1"," SEQ 2"," MIX 1"," MIX 2",
     " AUX 1"," AUX 2","    ON","   OFF"," START","  STOP"," PAUSE","    UP","  DOWN","  LEFT"," RIGHT", "RUN"

-V 0.5.7: First relase of this module.
+V 0.5.7: First release of this module.

 V 0.6.5: Added "RUN" label at the end of the list.

 ### Triggers MKIII
 A manual CV signal temporary trigger module with labeling integrated, now you can type directly the labels you want to use.
 Also added a handy second EXT input.

-V 0.6.9: First relase of this module.
+V 0.6.9: First release of this module.

 ### ReScale
 Utility module to convert from one voltage range to another, available inputs are: